-We are pleased to announce the general availability of data Artisans Platform 1.3 as of today!
+We are pleased to announce the general availability of Ververica Platform 1.3 as of today!
 This release is packed with features that strengthen enterprise security and application management, as well as improvements to the web-based User Interface that makes configuring these features as straightforward as a click.

 Fancy a walkthrough?

 With the new release of Ververica Platform, encryption and mutual authentication of network communications within Flink clusters can be enabled through a simple configuration flag in Application Manager (flink.security.ssl.enabled) — starting from Flink 1.6.0.
 From Flink 1.6.2, this support is further extended to communications between Application Manager instances and Flink, guaranteeing that only authenticated users can exert control over jobs.

 Certificates and encryption keys are managed in a shared effort between Application Manager and Kubernetes, as described in the Ververica Platform documentation.